nlapier2/mscaviar_replication/simulation_scripts/README.md

 * Run each finemapping software (see below)
 * Capture sensitivity and set size (_capture.py_)

-### Finemapping softwares being evaluated in this simulation include:
+### Finemapping softwares being evaluated in this simulation:
-(Corresponnding executables and scripts are included in this directory.)
+(Corresponnding executables and scripts are included in the Automation/ directory.)
 * CAVIAR
 * MsCAVIAR
 * PAINTOR